-- 11.4.6 All parties must treat as confidential all escrowed materials and any other related information that comes into their possession, control, or custody. - 11.5 The designated election official must retain all testing records and documentation for 25 months. - 11.6 Methods of submission are: - 11.6.1 By regular mail to:
+- 11.4.4 Within 24 hours of receipt of the election setup records, the Secretary of State's office will contact the jurisdiction to confirm receipt. - 11.4.5 The Secretary of State's office will store the election setup records in a secured, fire proof, limited-access location. - 11.4.6 All parties must treat as confidential all escrowed materials and any other related information that comes into their possession, control, or custody. - 11.5 The designated election official must retain all testing records and documentation for 25 months. - 11.6 Methods of submission are: - 11.6.1 By regular mail to: